me2beats/awesome-codepen/README.md

 <details><summary>ABOUT</summary>
 <p>

-a list of wonderful [Codepen](https://codepen.io/) pens, inspiring you to create amazing apps and games UI

 This is my first project related to UI/UX design where I select attractive, useful or just inspirational (in my opinion!)
 UI / UX solutions, and publish them on GitHub